Your rights as a grad student

 All advisors expect their students to work hard and be productive.
 Remember, though, that your progress will be measured in terms of accomplishments, not number of hours worked.
 It can be useful to periodically reflect on how you are spending your time and ask your advisor for their thoughts in case you feel stuck.
 Ask them what they suggest you prioritize, how long something should take you based on their experience with the problem/task, when to move on or ask for help, etc.

-This is especially true in your early years, where you must balance coursework, research, and/or teaching while also getting used to a new place and role.
+This is especially true in your early years, when you must balance coursework, research, and/or teaching while also getting used to a new place and role.
 Find a workflow that works for you, and, importantly, don’t expect it to look exactly like anybody else’s.
 If it isn’t working, ask yourself why and correct it, with the help of others.

 The responsibility to advocate for yourself as needed within a mutually respectful advising relationship